matthewgream/libiotdata/README.md

      bits — significant when the entire payload may be 46 bits.
      Packet loss is tolerated: the sequence number (Section 5) enables detection without requiring retransmission.

+  8. **No global interoperability.**  It is expressly not a goal to support interoperability between implementations, e.g. between vendors.
+Rather, the design intends to provide an optimal framework and reference for a specific vendor across a suite of devices.

 ## 4. Packet Structure Overview